 Chair, Department of Anesthesiology and Pain Medicine

 Related UW Entities

 School of Medicine, Department of Anesthesiology and Pain Medicine

-The Northwest Metabolomics Research Center, a Core Metabolomics service at MMC coordinate, and integrate significant capabilities in metabolomics at University of Washington and other local institutions including the Fred Hutchinson Cancer Research Center and the Institute for Systems Biology, thereby fostering a broad range of interdisciplinary research at these institutions, throughout the Pacific Northwest Region, and nationally.
+The Northwest Metabolomics Research Center, a Core Metabolomics service at MMC coordinate, and integrate significant capabilities in metabolomics at the University of Washington and other local institutions including the Fred Hutchinson Cancer Center and the Institute for Systems Biology, thereby fostering a broad range of interdisciplinary research at these institutions, throughout the Pacific Northwest Region, and nationally.